mars0i/popco2/doc/sims/bali/initialnts1.md

 Harmony in the individual creates harmony in the world.

-	Subak is A.
+	Individual is A.
-	Subak is B.
+	Individual is B.

 -----------------------------------